ChrstphrHll/npc_gen/students/Favroe Kythaela.md

 year: 3
 guild: Treskal
 partyID: 19
+tags:
+- Gnome
+- Ranger
+- Exploration
+- 3rd
+- Treskal
 ---
 # Favroe Kythaela
 ---
 ### Description
 - 3rd year Gnome Ranger in Treskal
-- curly grey hair that's geled back, Gray eyes, and Pale skin
+- curly grey hair that's geled back, Green eyes, and Pale skin
 - Is Tough and Meretricious, and has Live and Let Live as their ideal

 ### Organizations